 When you are planning a vacation in Paris, you may be thinking about renting a car (preferably a convertible) so that you can start in the morning and go for a tour of the city, drive along the road parallel to the Seine River, admire the beautiful bridges, andEiffel TowerFrom there, head to the beautiful districts in the heart of the capital, shop and eat at a trendy brasserie.
 But is it worth renting a car in Paris?

-Over the past ten years, and even more so towards 2026, the city of Paris has been implementing an aggressive plan to reduce private car traffic in the city.
-It's not just the number of streets where driving is allowed has been reduced; we're talking about the entry into force of the ZTL (Limited Traffic Zone) in the city center, traffic lights on every corner, significantly reduced parking areas, and a move to barrier-free toll roads that require online payment.
+It's not just that the number of streets where driving is allowed has been reduced; we're talking about the entry into force of the ZTL (Limited Traffic Zone) in the city center, traffic lights on every corner, significantly reduced parking areas, and a transition to barrier-free toll roads that require online payment.

 Recommended car rental sites in Paris